 During the course of each WRC, a list of the texts incorporated by reference shall be developed and maintained by the committees.
 This list shall be published as a conference document in line with developments during the conference.

-Following the end of each WRC, the Bureau and General Secretariat will update the volume of the Radio Regulations which serves as the repository of texts incorporated by reference in line with developments at the conference as recorded in the above-mentioned document.
+Following the end of each WRC, the Bureau and General Secretariat will update the volume of the Radio Regulations which serves as the repository of texts incorporated by reference in line with developments at the conference as recorded in the above-mentioned document and will include a cross-reference list of the regulatory provisions, including footnotes and Resolutions, incorporating such ITU-R Recommendations.

 Reasons: Vol. IV of the Radio Regulations contains all ITU-R Recommendations incorporated by reference.
 A cross-reference list will improve the usability of Vol. IV in total and ease the work to be done under the constant WRC-AI 2.
 It is also to be noted that there is an obligation for the ITU to update this list according to the decisions of each WRC after its agreement on the update of Vol. IV of the RR, which ensures its accuracy.